-Cost sharing: The patient pays the first 300 francs of medical care expenses during the calendar year plus 10% of costs above this amount up to an annual ceiling.
-In addition, there is a daily contribution of 10 francs for hospitalization costs (except for insured persons who live with at least one other family member).
+Cost sharing: The patient pays the first 300 francs of medical care expenses during the calendar year plus 10% of costs above this amount up to an annual ceiling; a daily contribution of 15 francs for hospitalization costs (except for insured persons younger than age 25).
 There is no cost sharing for maternity care.